Fix Stripes on a Laptop Screen

 - If the stripes flicker, change color, or disappear when you move the hinge or touch the bezel, the issue is a loose or damaged eDP ribbon cable or detached COF gate driver.

-- Run the External Output Test: Connect your laptop to an external desktop monitor or television using an HDMI or USB-C cable.
+- Connect your laptop to an external desktop monitor or television using an HDMI or USB-C cable.

 - If the external display is clean and clear, your GPU and operating system software are functional.
 The fault resides in your laptop screen assembly.